Benjamintf1/Gut-Associated-Lymphoid-Tissue-Simulation/README.md

 If you want to use openmp, export the OMP_NUM_THREADS to equal the number of threads to use.

-The manditory arguments of the program are(in order), a configuration file, the number of nodes to devide the grid in the x direction, and the number of nodes to devide the grid in the y direction. *Keep in mind the grid given(minus the boundry conditions) must be divisable evenly by the x and y devisors, or the program will output an error to stderr and stop running.*
+The mandatory arguments of the program are (in order), a configuration file, the number of nodes to divide the grid in the x direction, and the number of nodes to divide the grid in the y direction. *Keep in mind the grid given(minus the boundry conditions) must be divisable evenly by the x and y devisors, or the program will output an error to stderr and stop running.*

 Configuration Details:

-The grid width and height include the boundry spaces.
+The grid width and height include the boundary spaces.

 A configuration file should be a file with one double, integer, or string value per line in the following order:
 * (double) delta_space